Close Menu

 What should I do in case of an emergency?

 In case of an emergency, visitors should call the local emergency number (140) or seek help from a local hospital or medical facility.
 Visitors should also stay informed about local conditions and follow the instructions of local authorities.
-(See Also: Is Krakow Safe to Visit 2025?
-A Traveler’s Guide)
+(See Also: Is South Sudan Safe To Visit?
+Truth Revealed)

 Can I drink tap water in Lebanon?